Overview

 Action

-is natively supported for Oracle, MS SQL Server, PostgreSQL, MySQL, DB2, Informix, and Sybase databases.
+IMERGE (UPSERT) Support for Oracle, SQL Server, PostgreSQL, MySQL, DB2, Informix, Sybase.

 Read more about MERGE